SicParv1sMagna/flowcore/docs/react/getting-started.md

 # React Getting Started

-The React adapter lets you use React components as graph nodes.
+The React adapter maps graph nodes to React components.

-This means you do not need string IDs or a separate component map.
+Unlike component-as-node approaches, Graphlet uses stable node IDs such as strings or enums.
+This makes snapshots, history and debug output readable in development and production.

 ## Install